martimy/clab_vxlan_frr/evpn/README.md

-# VxLAN Lab
+# VxLAN over BGP EVPN

 This lab demonstrates the use of VxLAN to create an Ethernet tunnel connecting two LAN segments across a layer 3 network using BGP EVPN technology.
+The networ consists of three routers, two of the routers are VTEPs connecting to one server.
+The third router acts as a reout reflector for BGP routes.

 ![EVPN](../img/evpn.png)